Gaia Data Release 3: Microlensing Events from All Over the Sky: Methods

-Finally, all the parameters derived for the models at all Levels, together with their goodness-of-fit ($\chi^2/dof$) as well as other statistical parameters (e.g. skewness of the magnitude distribution, Abbe value \citep{1941Neumann}, amplitudes, etc.), computed for the light curves during the Variability Processing \cite{DR3-DPACP-162} were used to derive the membership score and define set of filters, which were used to select candidates for microlensing events.
+Finally, all the parameters derived for the models at all Levels, together with their goodness of fit ($\chi^2/dof$) and other statistical parameters (e.g. skewness of the magnitude distribution, Abbe value \citep{1941Neumann}, amplitudes, etc.) computed for the light curves during the Variability Processing \cite{DR3-DPACP-162}, were used to derive the membership score and define a set of filters, which were used to select candidates for microlensing events.
 Details of the selection criteria are described in the \gdr{3} Documentation and briefly in the Appendix.
 This automated procedure returned 324~candidate events, which were then visually inspected by three independent experienced microlensers and the final sample was composed of 163~events ({\bf Sample~A}).
-Note, the Level~2 parameters, along with parameters of the Extractor, used in the sample selection, were not included in the {\verb vari_microlensing } table of the \gdr{3} release.
+We note that the Level~2 parameters, along with parameters of the Extractor used in the sample selection, were not included in the {\verb vari_microlensing } table of the \gdr{3} release.